redux-saga/saga-query/README.md

 - Write middleware to handle fetching, synchronizing, and caching API requests on the front-end
-- A familiar middleware system that node.js developers are familiar with (e.g. express.js)
+- A middleware system that node.js developers are familiar with (e.g. express.js, koa.js)
+- Automatically track loading states for data fetching
+- Automatically cache data in redux
-- Simple recipes to handle complex use-cases like cancellation, polling, optimistic updates, loading states, undo, react
+- Simple recipes to handle complex use-cases like cancellation, polling, optimistic updates, loading states, undo
+- React hooks to make it even easier to use in react applications
 - Full control over the data fetching and caching layers in your application
 - Fine tune selectors for your specific needs